iamh2o/rgbw_colorspace_converter/README.md

 Not only does the package allow translation of one color space to another, but it also allows modifications of the color object in real time that re-calculates all of the other color space values at the same time.
 This is *EXCEEDINGLY* helpful if you wish to do things like slice through HSV space, and only change the saturation, or the hue.
 This is simply decrementing the H or S value incremntally, but in RGB space, is a complex juggling of changing all 3 RGB values in non intuitive ways.
 The same applies for transversals of HSI or HSL space to RGB.
 We often found ourselves writing our shows in HSV/HSL and trnanslating to RGBW for the LED hardware to display b/c the showe were more natural to design in non-RGB.

-If you build the developemtn branch, there is a test script in ./bin/ called 'run_color_module_RGB_HSV_HEX_demo.py', which gives you a crude terminal based idea of what I'm talking about (limited to 256 colors).
+If you build the developemtn branch, there is a test script in ./bin called 'run_color_module_RGB_HSV_HEX_demo.py', which gives you a simple terminal based idea of what I'm talking about (limited to 256 colors).

 What that might look like in code could be: